ora0600/confluent-live-dr-demo/part1.md

 +------------+------------------------------------------------------------------+
 ```

 Your terraform OrgAdmin Service Account is ready to use.
-Store the API key in Environment Variables or create a File
+Store the API key in Environment Variables:
-Set Environment Variables

 ```bash
 cd Part1/01-kafka-ops-team